garagehive/garagehive.github.io/docs/xero-api-intergration.md

 ---
 layout: docs
-title: Xero API Integration
+title: Xero API Integration Setup
 ---
 {% include youtube.html id="WhGdR_xz9xo" %}

-# What you can export via the Xero API
+## What you can export via the Xero API

 Garage Hive allows you to export your data to Xero via an API.

-You can export the following
+You can export the following:

 * Customer Invoices
 * Customer Credit Memos